srlinuxamericas/i2-bgp/README.md

-# Welcome to the BGP for DC Workshop at NANOG 95
+# Welcome to the BGP for DC Workshop at Internet2 TECHEX 2025

 This README is your starting point into the hands on section.